-Despite being in the high desert, Bend has many amzing water-related excursions.
-The Deschutes River and the Cascade Lakes provide ample opportunity for Bend residents and visitors to swim, SUP, fish, and kayak.
+Despite being in the high desert, Bend offers many amazing water-related excursions.
+The Deschutes River and the Cascade Lakes provide ample opportunities for Bend residents and visitors to swim, SUP, fish, and kayak.

-What Makes the Hike and Swim in Steelhead Falls So Amazing
+What Makes the Hike and Swim in Steelhead Falls Oregon So Amazing

 A large pool of water lies at the bottom of the falls, which is very swimmable.
 It is possible swim right up to the falls, and there are lots of surrounding rock formations for super fun cliff diving!

 Steelhead Falls is technically in the Deschutes Canyon-Steelhead Falls Wilderness Study Area (WSA) (OR-5-14).
-This WSA is triangled by Madras, Sisters, and Redman and itself is filled with outdoor excursions, all close to Bend.
+Madras, Sisters, and Redman surround this WSA, and itself is filled with outdoor excursions, all close to Bend.

 • Total Distance: 0.5 Miles